 Usagi giggled at that.
 "Maybe I can beat up a silly ice dragon and knock him back to his senses."

 "I don't, but I will do it if I must."

-And that, Terry thought, sounded quite like a princess.
+And that, Terry thought, sounded quite like a princess to him.

 "This war will end soon.
 We will be able to revive our goddess in due time, but we must make sure the Senshi can't awaken their princess.
 You must go and get the remaining shards."

 Kunzite bowed and then looked around.
 "We lost a General, Luminite knew her plan could go wrong, but still tried.
 My spies told me she knew who the Senshi were, their civilian names, but chose not to share that knowledge with us."

 Beryl wasn't happy to hear that, and her tone reflected her thoughts.
 "One of my trusted Generals, acting on her own like that, hiding information which could have won this war to herself?
 I thought I could trust those around me, but now I know better.
 If I hear of any of you behaving in a suspicious way, I will deal with you myself."